Lifestyle

 From left to right: Prince Joachim, Prince Henrik, Queen Margrethe, Princess Mary, Princess Marie and Prince Fredrik

-Unlike the other their Norwegian neighbours, to whom they lent a royal, Denmark’s royal family can claim to be actually Danish, though the arrival of Mary (from Tasmania), the queen’s husband and their youngest son’s wife, Marie (from France), may have diluted this.
-Danish liberalism, together with a well-known understanding in Margarethe’s marriage, meant her husband, former Parisian diplomat Henri de Monpezat (renamed ‘Henrik’ to fit in) avoided outrage for his well-documented homosexual affairs.
-He died in 2018.
+Unlike their Norwegian neighbours, to whom they gave a royal, Denmark’s royal family can perhaps claim to be native, though the arrival of Mary (from Tasmania), the queen’s husband and their youngest son’s wife, Marie (from France), may have positively diluted this.
+Queen Margrethe’s husband, Henri de Monpezat (restyled as ‘Henrik’), died in February 2018.

-Fluent in four languages and an artist in her spare time, Queen Margarethe (now one of only two queens in the world) currently holds a 77 per cent approval rating.
+Fluent in several languages and an artist in her spare time, Margarethe (now one of only two ruling queens in the world) currently holds about a 77 per cent approval rating.
 But, like their neighbours, the heirs to the throne, Crown Prince Fredrik and his glamorous wife, Mary, steal much of the popularity.

-An absolute monarchy until as late as 1849, the Danish royals continue many traditions that appear entirely out of place in such a liberal nation but Margarethe’s common touch (as a chain smoker and keen shopper) has done much to dispel them.
-The square outside Amalienborg Palace is always packed for official events, and around 80 per cent of Danes are said to have seen their queen, compared to under 50 per cent of Brits.
+An absolute monarchy until as late as 1849, Margarethe’s common touch (as a chain smoker and keen shopper) has endeared her to the public.
+The square outside Amalienborg Palace is regularly packed for official events, and around 80 per cent of Danes are said to have seen their queen, compared to under 50 per cent of Brits.

-Roger Lundgren says the Windsors are outliers, as the other European royals regularly meet each another both formally and informally.
-Prince Harry visited Denmark, meeting Queen Margrethe, Prince Charles and the Duchess of Cornwall have been to Norway, and the Duke and Duchess of Cambridge toured Sweden with their Crown couple in 2018.
-But, Roger says, this was the first time they realised the closeness and similarities of their contemporaries… and what they missed.
+Roger Lundgren says the Windsors may be outliers, as the other European royals regularly meeting each another both formally and informally.
+When the Duke and Duchess of Cambridge toured Sweden with their Crown couple in 2018, Lundgren says this was possibly the first time they realised the closeness and similarities of their contemporaries.

 Denmark’s multi-tasking queen